Designations Congruent with Things: Chapter 5

 Boy is he ever.

-Everyone is having an unusual day.
+Everyone’s having an unusual day.

 Now it’s the medic’s turn.

-But back to Newt’s point, the one that they’re just not getting despite his basically having spelled it out for them, implicitly, about four times now.
-It's this: if he’s going to be formally evaluated by someone, he’d like to ensure both a high level of competence and a high degree of coolness on the part of the evaluator going in, because he most definitely does not want any kind of persisting documentation that's irrevocably attached to him to be annotated with some poorly-chosen, hysteria-laden, kaiju-perjorative’d adjective or set of adjectives that will render his future professional life difficult or impossible because some glorified med tech thinks he’s qualified to make a sweeping and definitive statement on what the heck has happened to Dr. Newton Geiszler in the past twenty-four hours, because even Newt doesn’t know that.
+Back to Newt’s point, the one they’re just not getting despite his basically having spelled it out for them, implicitly, about four times now.
+It's this: if he’s going to be formally evaluated by someone, he’d like to ensure both a high level of competence and a high degree of coolness on the part of the evaluator going in, because he most definitely does not want any kind of persisting documentation irrevocably attached to him to be annotated with some poorly-chosen, hysteria-laden, kaiju-perjorative’d adjective or set of adjectives that will render his future professional life difficult or impossible because some glorified med tech thinks he’s qualified to make a sweeping and definitive statement on what the heck has happened to Dr. Newton Geiszler in the past twenty-four hours, because even Newt doesn’t know that.
 And if Newt doesn't know, then no one knows.
-Maybe the kaiju know.
-They are probably pretty pissed at him right about now.

 He’ll think about that more later and decide if he finds it satisfying or terrifying.

-Newt has too many Ph.Ds. to put up with people’s sloppy and uninformed theorizing.
+Newt has too many PhDs to put up with people’s sloppy and uninformed theorizing.

-He's sure that Hermann will agree with and support his course of action.
+He's sure Hermann will agree with and support his course of action.
 Once the guy gets with the program, that is.

 What the—